K138-AdanaBackendWebDevelopmentBootcamp/homeworks-yareenm/README.md

 • A course could be instructed by only one instructor.

-It does not implement cardinality in the code, but you can show the cardinality on the uml diagram.
+The program does not implement cardinality in the code, but you can show the cardinality on the uml diagram.

-It does some basic CRUD processes, and it is designed based on the MVC model.
+The design is based on the MVC model.

 ![img.png](img.png)